 - Mild Male Factor Infertility: Washing and concentrating sperm and placing it directly into the uterus can overcome sub-fertile men with below average sperm count, mild sperm morphology or motility problems.
 It is usually not successful with more severe cases of male infertility.

 - IUI is often the first line of treatment for several female fertility issues, such as Polycystic Ovarian Syndrome (PCOS) or endometriosis.
 While it is not as successful as IVF, it costs less, and some health insurance requires that a certain number of IUI cycles be tried before they will pay for IVF.

 - Unexplained Infertility: IUI is often the first line of treatment for unexplained infertility, along with ovulation inducing medications.

 Creating a Family has many resources on Intrauterine Insemination (IUI).
 Here are several we think you will find particularly helpful:

 - IUI vs. IVF: Which Fertility Treatment is Right For You (1 hr. radio interview with expert)

 - 8 Tips for Getting Pregnant With Intrauterine Insemination (tip sheet)

-- Artificial Insemination – Intracervical vs. Intrauterine (blog)
+- Artificial Insemination – Intracervical vs. Intrauterine (blog post)

-- When Should You Move Up the Fertility Treatment Ladder (1 hr radio interview with leading expert on infertility and IUI)
+- When Should You Move Up the Fertility Treatment Ladder (1 hr radio interview with expert)

 More Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on intrauterine insemination (IUI) can be found at the icons below.Image credit: 3D animation of how IUI works